Importance of Optimizing Google Ads

-First and foremost, you need to have a clear idea of who your target audience is.
+One must have a clear idea of your target audience.
 This will help you create relevant and appealing ads for the people you want to reach.
 To figure out who your target audience is, consider the following:

 - What are the demographics of your ideal customer?
 Age, gender, income level, etc.